AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/NoEval/Value/IndexCheck/tc.rst

 "if A", where "A" involves an index check that may fail at run-time
 ====================================================================

-Check DC on ``if A`` where A involves an index check that may fail at run-time.
+Check DC for ``if A`` where A involves an index check that may fail at run time.